ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Parallel Processing in PyGAD

-Starting from [PyGAD 2.17.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-17-0), parallel processing becomes supported.
+Starting from [PyGAD 2.17.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-17-0), parallel processing is supported.
 This section explains how to use parallel processing in PyGAD.

-According to the [PyGAD lifecycle](https://pygad.readthedocs.io/en/latest/pygad.html#life-cycle-of-pygad), parallel processing can be parallelized in only 2 operations:
+According to the [PyGAD life cycle](https://pygad.readthedocs.io/en/latest/pygad.html#life-cycle-of-pygad), the computation can be parallelized in only 2 operations:

 1. Population fitness calculation.
 2. Mutation.